Are you being taken advantage of at work?

 4. You’re still waiting on that raise or promotion

 If your manager repeatedly promises that a pay bump or promotion is around the corner but doesn’t deliver, “you’re getting jerked around,” says Moyer.
 And if you wait to address the issue, you could be hurting your long-term earning potential, since your next job offer will probably be based on the salary at your current job.

 Your move: Set parameters with your boss: “We’ve talked about me getting a raise.
 Do you know when it will come through?”
 If you get a vague response, Moyer says you might need to put on a little more pressure.
 For example, “I’m not interested in leaving, but since we both feel that I deserve this raise, I’d like to set a date for when I can expect it.”

 The exception is if there is a company-wide freeze on raises, in which case your boss’s hands are tied (for the time being).

 5. Your boss steals recognition for your work

 Have the misfortune of working for a “praise thief”—a manager who steals credit for your work or ideas?
 Reclaiming ownership will enable you to gain visibility within the company and make a good impression on the higher ups, which can potentially lead to a job opportunity in another department (away from your boss).

 Your move: Don’t go over your manager’s head, and remember “there’s a chance your boss just forgot that it was your idea,” says Plutz.
 By politely reminding her that it was your idea, you’ll position yourself to receive recognition for future contributions.
 “You make a great point, but I’d love to add one thing that I mentioned when I pitched this idea."

 Don't wait around hoping your situation gets better—take action.
+Join Monster today.
+As a member, you can upload up to five versions of your resume.
+Recruiters search Monster every day looking for candidates to fill top jobs.
 There are plenty of employers who will honor your contributions to the team and treat you with the respect you deserve.
-Start looking for a new job today.